aspnetboilerplate/aspnetboilerplate/doc/WebSite/Feature-Management.md

 ### Introduction

-Most **SaaS** (multi-tenant) applications have **editions** (packages) those have different **features**.
-Thus, they can provide different **price and feature options** to thier tenants (customers).
+Most **SaaS** (multi-tenant) applications have **editions** (packages) that have different **features**.
+This way they can provide different **price and feature options** to their tenants (customers).

 ASP.NET Boilerplate provides a **feature system** to make it easier.
-We can **define** features, **check** if a feature is **enabled** for a tenant and **integrate** feature system to other ASP.NET Boilerplate concepts (like [authorization](Authorization.md) and [navigation](Navigation.md)).
+You can **define** features, **check** if a feature is **enabled** for a tenant, and **integrate** the feature system to other ASP.NET Boilerplate concepts (like [authorization](Authorization.md) and [navigation](Navigation.md)).

 #### About IFeatureValueStore

-Feature system uses **IFeatureValueStore** to get values of features.
+The feature system uses the **IFeatureValueStore** to get the values of features.
-While you can implement it in your own way, it's fully implemented in **module-zero** project.
-If it's not implemented, NullFeatureValueStore is used which returns null for all features (Default feature values are used in this case).
+While you can implement it in your own way, it's fully implemented in the **module-zero** project.
+If it's not implemented, NullFeatureValueStore is used which returns null for all features (The default feature values are used in this case).

 ### Feature Types